ibmresilient/resilient-community-apps/fn_microsoft_defender/README.md

   You may wish to recommend a new incident tab.
   You should save a screenshot "custom_layouts.png" in the doc/screenshots directory and reference it here -->
-* Import the Data Tables and Custom Fields like the screenshot below.
-Your use of custom tabs may vary:
+* Import the Data Tables and Custom Fields like the screenshot below:

   ![screenshot: custom_layouts](./doc/screenshots/custom_layouts.png)

+---

 ---